Best Books on Real Estate Investing (Top Picks for 2023)

 Feb 23, 2023

-In this article, we will present the best real estate investing books to help you get started in 2023, covering the topics including finding properties, analyzing deals, financing investments and earning passive income.
-Several of these books also elaborate on short term rentals (Airbnb), flipping houses and investing with little or no money down.
+In this article, we will present the best books on real estate investing to help you get started in 2023, covering several topics including finding properties, analyzing deals, financing investments, investing across state lines and earning passive income.
+Several of these books also explore short term rentals (Airbnb), flipping houses and investing with little or no money down.

 There are hundreds of real estate investing books available, but many of them were written before the housing crisis in 2008 or before the COVID pandemic – both of which changed the game in real estate investing.

 Whether you’re a beginner investor or a seasoned pro, learning the latest trends is critical to making wise and profitable real estate decisions.
 Below, you’ll find a list of the best real estate investing books recommended by entrepreneur, broker and investor, Fred McGill – the Founder of SimpleShowing.